cd-athena/NeVES/README.md

 ![App Screenshot](./public/assets/image/bbb_demo.PNG)

 Real-Time Neural Enhancement for HTTP Adaptive Streaming with WebGPU.
-This project integrates the `webgpu-neural` package with dashjs to ru neural enhancement for HTTP Adaptive Streaming using WebGPU.
+This project integrates the `webgpu-neural` package with dashjs to run neural enhancement for HTTP Adaptive Streaming using WebGPU.

 ---